Avalanche Report for Glencoe

 The strong West-North-West wind will ease gradually through the period.
 There will be snow showers throughout the period.
 The freezing level will be around 300 metres, rising through the day.

 Key Snow Stability Observations

 Observed Weather Influences

-The wind was strong from a West-South-West direction.
-There were steady snow showers above 300 metres through the morning.
-The freezing level was around 400 metres.
+The wind was gale force from a North-Westerly direction.
+There were showers falling as snow above 500 metres through the morning giving temporary blizzard conditions.
+The freezing level was around 600 metres.

 Observed Snow Stability and Avalanche Hazard